DerekYang2/FluentDL/README.md

 The authentication required depends on the sources and features you use.

 ### Searching and Converting
-Searches/conversions for Deezer, Qobuz, and Youtube do not require authentication.
+Searches and conversions do not require authentication.

-If you are logged into the Spotify web player, you will not need to authenticate.
-Authentication tokens are automatically grabbed from cookies.

-However, if this method fails for whatever reason, use the more reliable Spotify authentication method described in the [authentication wiki](https://github.com/DerekYang2/FluentDL/wiki/Authentication#spotify).
+Spotify is authenticated using bundled API keys.
+If the bundled keys are rate limited, configure your own as described in the [authentication wiki](https://github.com/DerekYang2/FluentDL/wiki/Authentication#spotify).

 ### Downloading
 Authentication requirements for downloading varies for the sources.
 The type of account (free vs subscription) may also affect the audio quality available.
 You do not have re-enter credentials each time because they are stored locally.
 They can be left alone for months or even longer, but may eventually expire or invalidate due to occasional web-player changes.